enterstudio/acf-nggallery/README.md

 1. Copy the 'acf-nggallery' folder into your plugins folder
 2. Activate the plugin via the Plugins admin page
-3. The field will immediately be activate in die Advanced Custom Field plugin.
+3. The field will immediately be available in the Advanced Custom Fields plugin.

 **Include within theme**